 Hit enter to search

-Portstream is our partner agency.
-We do a lot of digital things together.
-They asked us to redesign their website.
-Wanted something really slick and modern.
+Portstream is our partner agency, and we do a lot of digital things together.
+They wanted something really slick and modern, so they asked us to redesign their website.

-There are a lot of different ways in a website redesign approach.
-You can analyze usage data, see what works on the current state of things, push those usable things more front so the user has less work.
-Or, you can do a good old revamp, do things from scratch when the old site just doesn’t has its “vibe” anymore.
+There are a lot of different ways to approach the redesign of a website.
+You can analyze the usage data, see what currently works well and put more emphasis on that, so that the user has a better experience.
+Or, you can have a good old revamp and do things from scratch when you feel that your old website has lost its 'vibe'.

-That last one was the case with Portstream.
-We redesigned it completely from scratch.
-Wrote new copy, created new information architecture, new color palette, everything new.
+With Portstream, we chose to do the latter.
+We redesigned it completely from scratch: wrote new copy, created new information architecture, new color palette - everything new.

-First of all, the approach was one page website, aka OnePager.
+First of all, the approach we chose was to create a one-page website, aka a one-pager.

-Organizing information to groups that belong to each other was part of the plan for a later card sorting and research.
-So we had to build movable modules, which resulted again in custom backend CMS awesomeness.
+Organizing information into groups which belong to each other was the part of our plan in order to be able to do card sorting and research later on.
+This meant that we had to build movable modules, which resulted in custom backend CMS awesomeness.

-We tried out Lottie plugin Airbnb design has built for Adobe After effects.
-So, we animated few thing and exported them to JSON powered SVG’s.
-The result was great, although we were very modest in usage.
-We animated only of the client logos, so we kept the load time optimized.
-Portstream was a test ground for it.
-We used same tech on our website as you can probably notice.
-The main reason is that it is an SVG animation, which means it's light in kilobytes, vector based, it works on all platforms across the web landscape and it looks great.
+We tried out the Lottie plugin, which Airbnb design has built for Adobe After Effects.
+The Portstream website was an ideal testing ground for this.
+We animated a few images and exported them to JSON powered SVGs.
+This produced great results, although we were very modest in our usage of the plugin.
+Specifically, we used it only for our client's logos in order to keep the page load time optimized.
+As you can probably notice, we used the same technology on our own website.
+The main reasoning behind it was that an SVG animation is light in kilobytes, vector-based, works on all platforms across the web landscape and it looks great.

 Portstream website redesign